Ecuador presidential hopefuls close campaign clouded by violence

 "The new government must be more decided and courageous," said Milton Oleas, a 67-year-old who works in the construction industry, who said he still had not decided who to vote for.
 "The president cannot doubt what they do and must be valiant in taking decisions."

+Last week, Villavicencio, a former investigative journalist and lawmaker, was gunned down while leaving a campaign event.

-Candidates, who have beefed up protections and kept their schedules limited since the murder, were holding rallies and other events around the country.
+Candidates, who have beefed up protections and kept their schedules limited since the murder, held rallies and other events around the country.

+Local media reported gunfire had interrupted a caravan held by candidate Daniel Noboa in Duran, in Guayas province.
+But the national police said on X, the social network formerly known as Twitter, that no attack had taken place.

+Noboa himself said there had been an attack - though he did not specify what kind - and that no one was hurt.

-Luisa Gonzalez, a protege of former President Rafael Correa, led polling before Villavicencio's murder with about 30% of voting intention.
+Luisa Gonzalez, a protege of former President Rafael Correa, was ahead in opinion polls before Villavicencio's murder, with about 30% of voting intention.
+There have been no polls published since.

-She held a closing event in largest city Guayaquil on Wednesday and had a large event planned in capital Quito on Thursday.
+She held a closing event in capital Quito on Wednesday and was holding a large event in Guayaquil on Thursday.

 Gonzalez has promised to use $2.5 billion from international reserves to shore up the struggling economy if elected and bring back social programs implemented by Correa - who has since been convicted of corruption - during his decade in power.